 Raptors outlast Wizards 140-138 in 2 OT for 5th win in row

 ORLANDO, Fla.
-(AP) — Nikola Vucevic and Aaron Gordon each scored 22 points and the Orlando Magic took advantage of James Harden’s awful 3-point shooting to beat the Houston Rockets 116-109 on Sunday night.
+(AP) — Nikola Vucevic and Aaron Gordon each scored 22 points and Orlando took advantage of James Harden’s awful 3-point shooting to beat Houston.

-Harden scored 38 points to push his run of 30-point games to 16, but was 1 of 17 from 3-point range and 11 of 32 overall from the field.
-He made 15 of 16 free throws and had 12 assists and nine rebounds.
+Harden scored 38 points to push his run of 30-point games to 16, but was 1 of 17 from 3-point range to tie Damon Stoudamire’s NBA record for misses in a game.
+Stoudamire was 5 for 21 from 3-point range for Portland against Golden State on April 15, 2005.
+Harden was 11 of 32 overall from the field, made 15 of 16 free throws and had 12 assists and nine rebounds.

 Evan Fournier and Terrence Ross each had 17 points for Orlando.
 The Magic were coming off a 105-103 home victory over Boston on Saturday night.